dontmitch/dontmitch.github.io/_posts/2020-10-15-your-writing-style-is-costly.md

 index_weight: 84
 ---

 **You should use punctuation in Slack.** You should also use complete sentences and proper grammar.
-You should expand initialisms and — when communicating emotion — even mix in some emoji for effect.
+You should expand acronyms<sup>[1]</sup> and — when communicating emotion — even mix in some emoji for effect.
 You should do that not just in Slack, but in all of your professional communication.

 ---